imanlab/d-lfd/README.md

   <img width="700" src="images/System(2).png">
 </p>

 In these models we make use of d and f components of robot data which contain Arm2 end-effecotr position and orientation in time step t and t+1 respectively.
 Camera calibration data is also concatenated with CNN laten vector and robot state vectors.
+For CNN block we have deployed architectures including AlexNet, VGG19, MobileNet, and ResNet.
+For the recurrent neural netwrok block we have used Single RNN, LSTM and GRU.
 Other complex models can be developed to further improve the control action generation.